NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6AA(2A) is vanilla 2A
 - 4B
     - Damage increased from 14 to 16
-    - Stagger removed (TODO: still true?)
-    - Does small bounce (TODO: still true?)
+    - Stagger replaced with techable bounce
     - Hits closer to Tayuya (TODO: still true?)
     - Can be grabbed (TODO: still true?)
     - Guard frames adjusted (TODO: get all frames)